© California TMS Clinics. 2025 | All rights reserved.

 TMS risks may include:

 While TMS is a safe procedure, it’s essential to point out that unforeseeable TMS risks aren’t currently recognized because it’s a new treatment.
-Additionally, more study is needed to determine whether TMS may have any long-term side effects.
+Additionally, more studies are needed to determine whether TMS therapy may have any long-term harmful side effects.

 Nearly all forms of depression treatment are associated with side effects.
 TMS therapy has its unique advantages/disadvantages.
+But, is TMS therapy harmful?
 TMS often has fewer side effects compared to antidepressants and other brain stimulation therapies.

-To learn more about how TMS works and our treatments, please contact our Los Angeles Therapy institute experts today!
-We're eager to help you assess whether or not TMS is the right option for you!
+To learn more about how TMS works and our treatments, please contact us today!
+We’re eager to help you assess whether or not TMS is the right option for you!

 NeuroStar® makes long-term remission possible.
 It’s safe and easy to tolerate, and has patented precision technology to ensure you receive the right dose to the right location, every time.
 It is the #1 TMS choice of doctors.